 The accompanying condensed consolidated financial statements ("financial statements") are unaudited.
-However, the condensed consolidated balance sheet as of December 31, 2015 was derived from audited financial statements.
+However, the condensed consolidated balance sheet as of December 31, 2016 was derived from audited financial statements.
 In the opinion of management, the accompanying financial statements include all necessary adjustments to present fairly the consolidated financial position, results of operations and cash flows of Zoom Telephonics, Inc. (the "Company" or "Zoom").
 The adjustments are of a normal, recurring nature.

 The results of operations for the periods presented are not necessarily indicative of the results to be expected for the entire year.
-The Company has evaluated subsequent events from June 30, 2016 through the date of this filing and other than the amendment listed in Note 6, Bank Credit Lines, has determined that there are no such events requiring recognition or disclosure in the financial statements.
+The Company has evaluated subsequent events from June 30, 2017 through the date of this filing and determined that there are no such events requiring recognition or disclosure in the financial statements.

 The financial statements of the Company presented herein have been prepared pursuant to the rules of the Securities and Exchange Commission for quarterly reports on Form 10-Q and do not include all of the information and disclosures required by accounting principles generally accepted in the United States of America.
-These financial statements should be read in conjunction with the audited financial statements and notes thereto for the year ended December 31, 2015 included in the Company's 2015 Annual Report on Form 10-K.
+These financial statements should be read in conjunction with the audited financial statements and notes thereto for the year ended December 31, 2016 included in the Company's 2016 Annual Report on Form 10-K for the year ended December 31, 2016.